pakallis/pakallis.github.io/_includes/content/home-about.md

 I am a software engineer with 3 years of experience building web applications.
 I held a diploma in computer engineering from the University of Thessaly.
-I love working at a startup environment.
+I love working in a startup environment.
 I worked at [incrediblue](http://www.incrediblue.com) and i am a co-founder at [testributor](http://www.testributor.com).

 During my journey as a software engineer, i have used the following technologies :